rajko-horvat/OpenCiv1/README.md

 ## Repository description
 <p>This is a direct rewrite of Civilization game designed by Sid Meier and Bruce Shelley in year 1991.</p>
 <p>The game is still very popular and easy to play.
 But the obsoletness of DOS or Windows 16-bit platform and the bugs that have never been fixed
-are hindering the popularity of the game<p>
+are hindering the popularity of the game.<p>

 ## Current status
 <p>The game is playable in current state, but requires Original game v475.05 to be present.</p>